wandererabir/wandererabir/README.md

 ## Status( Right Now ) :godmode:
 1. I am currently a 3rd year CS student.
-2. I am currently in a [team] where we build games(Desktop, Android & IOS) and websites.
+2. I am currently in a [team] where we build games(for Desktop, Android & IOS) and websites.
 3. I am always available for any collaboration with startup projects.
 4. Ping me anytime about : Data Science & Frontend Development.
 5. Connect with me : abirtechno1122@gmail.com